OpenTranslationBible/open-bible/en-GB/09.1 Samuel/md/1-samuel-31.md

 ## 1 Samuel 31:11

-Now when the inhabitants of Jabesh-gilead heard what the Philistines had done to Saul,
+When the inhabitants of Jabesh-gilead learned about what the Philistines had done to Saul,

 ## 1 Samuel 31:12